Contemporary & Traditional Staircases

 Our company offers a wide variety of traditional staircase configurations including: traditional close and cut string, open rise, spiral and helical staircases.
 The product range varies with many standard designs and patterns to choose from, although we can also accommodate any chosen design to suit your application and needs.
 These staircases can be constructed in a variety of quality kiln dried Hardwood’s such as Mahogany, Ash, Iroko, Oak, Walnut and any other suitable species for staircase production.

-At Woodside Joinery, we manufacture a comprehensive range of turned twisted or fluted balusters and newel posts in-house to several patterns.
+At Woodside, we manufacture a comprehensive range of turned twisted or fluted balusters and newel posts in-house to several patterns.
 In addition to our range, we also endeavour to match any existing pattern if required.

 The Woodside Contemporary range of staircases comprises of stainless steel newel posts and balusters, as well as spiral staircases to add the contemporary feel to your home, as well as incorporating all of the latest materials and manufacturing techniques at hand.
 A custom-built contemporary staircase is only limited by the designer’s imagination, making use of a wide variety of materials to produce what are often strikingly original forms.